fcdoc/doc/en/flashduty/mixin/alert_integration/open_falcon.md

 ---
-brief: Synchronize Open-Falcon alert events to Flashduty via webhook to achieve automated noise reduction of alert events
+brief: Synchronize Open-Falcon alert events to Flashduty via webhook to achieve automated noise reduction processing of alert events
 ---

 # Open Falcon Integration

-Synchronize Open-Falcon alert events to Flashduty via webhook to achieve automated noise reduction of alert events.
+Synchronize Open-Falcon alert events to Flashduty via webhook to achieve automated noise reduction processing of alert events.
 ## In Flashduty
 You can obtain an integration push address through the following two methods; choose either one.

-### Use Dedicated Integration
+### Use Proprietary Integration

-When you do not need to route alert events to different collaboration spaces, this method is preferred as it is simpler.
+If you do not need to route alert events to different collaboration spaces, this method is preferred as it is simpler.

 |+| Expand

-    1. Enter the Flashduty console, select **Collaboration Space**, and navigate to the details page of a specific space
+    1. Enter the Flashduty console, select **Collaboration Space**, and enter the details page of a specific space
-    2. Select the **Integrated Data** tab, click **Add an Integration**, and proceed to the Add Integration page
+    2. Select the **Integrated Data** tab, click **Add an Integration**, and enter the Add Integration page
-    3. Select the **Falcon** integration, click **Save**, and a card will be generated.
+    3. Select **Falcon** integration, click **Save**, and generate a card.
-    4. Click on the generated card to view the **Push Address**, copy it for later use, and complete.
+    4. Click on the generated card to view the **push address**, copy it for later use, and complete.

 ### Use Shared Integration

-When you need to route alert events to different collaboration spaces based on the payload information, this method is preferred.
+If you need to route the alert to different collaboration spaces based on the payload information of the alert event, this method is preferred.

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and navigate to the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and go to the integration selection page.
-    2. Choose the **Falcon** integration:
+    2. Choose **Falcon** integration:
     - **Integration Name**: Define a name for the current integration.
-    3. After clicking **Save**, copy the newly generated **Push Address** for later use.
+    3. After clicking **Save**, copy the newly generated **push address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or set a default collaboration space as a fallback, which can be adjusted as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can set a default collaboration space as a fallback and adjust it as needed.
     5. Complete.

 ## In Falcon